How Ending the Blue Slip Damaged the Federal Courts Forever

 What, then, is the damage done to the future of the federal judiciary by the elimination of the blue slip?

-First off, these extreme and, in not a few cases, woefully unqualified, judges will be around for another thirty, forty years.
+First off, these extreme and, in not a few cases, woefully unqualified judges will be around for another 30, 40 years.
 Litigants will also have good reason to know exactly how these judges will rule.
 All of which undermine confidence in the federal judiciary.

 The diminished trust and respect for the judiciary is yet another weakening of the fabric of our democracy.
 At a time when we are more divided than we have been since the Civil War, and distrust in Congress and the White House have been seriously eroded — when the Capitol has been literally assaulted by a mob intent on overturning the presidential election, when disinformation flows freely on the internet and radio and TV, the federal judiciary should provide be a bulwark against the unraveling of our democracy.
 Some may argue that it held up in the court battles over the 2020 election results.
 But those cases were so insanely obvious as to be laughable.